esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/access.md

 > ## Accessible does not mean open without constraint
 > Accessibility means that the human or machine is provided - through metadata - with the precise conditions by which the data are accessible and that the mechanisms and technical protocols for data access are implemented such that the data and/or metadata can be accessed and used at scale, by machines, across the web.
 {: .callout}

+Repositories: domain-specific versus generic
+btw: repos also relevant for other aspects of FAIR (e.g. they help to find data).

+Exercises:

+Stages of accessibility.
+You are asked to make data accessible.
+Hence,

+- you make a note in your paper that data can be requested by sending you an email
+- you provide the data as supplementary information to your paper
+- you upload the data to dropbox and put a shareable link in your paper
+- you upload the data to a university drive and request a DOI from the library
+- you upload the data to a generic repository such as zenodo
+- you upload the data to a domain-specific repository such as hydroshare

+Describe whether or not this is adhering to the FAIR principles.

+Let's examine a couple of different data repositories (maybe datasets in different repos?)
+For each of the repositories listed ..., answer the following questions:

+- Is this repository publicly accessible?
+- Is it free?
+- Is it proprietary?
+- Does it allow for authenthication?
+- Is there any quality control for this repository?
+- Are metadata accessible, even if the data is not?
+- How long will the data be maintained?
+- Is there any backup system in place?
+- Is it easy to find data that is stored in this repository?
+- Is it easy to download data from this repository?
+- Is it easy to upload data to this repository?

+Discussion: When it comes to making data accessible, there are some easy steps that can by applied by any researcher to their own data.
+Some steps, however, have to be developed accross a scientific domain.
+Particularly, the establishment of domain-specific data repositories.
+What is the status in your specific (sub) domain?
+Is/are there suitable repositories, and are they easy to use?
+Or is there still room for improvement?

 How long should data be acessible?